michelle3211/311project/project-background/project-background.md

 # Project Impact

 Standardized support for writing TypeScript `npm` modules that compile to JavaScript by using [tsconfig.json files](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) to integrate with existing JavaScript and TypeScript `npm` modules has only been added [4 months ago in TypeScript 1.5](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#typescript-15).

-Of the most popular compile-to-JS languages, TypeScript greatly lags behind in adoption and has significantly fewer exemplary repositories to draw inspiration from.
-There are currently 8,267 TypeScript repositories on GitHub, compared with the 1.7 million JavaScript and 54,605 CoffeeScript (the leading compile-to-JS language that competes with TypeScript) repositories.

 By publishing a library using this relatively-new build process, we are contributing to the TypeScript community by providing an additional working example of how to use this new build feature of the language, since there are only [678 results](https://github.com/search?l=typescript&q=tsconfig&type=Code&utf8=%E2%9C%93) when searching for GitHub code that use tsconfig.json files.